 Don’t do too much, too soon

 Keep your first launch simple.
 The number one mistake app entrepreneurs make is they try to do too much.
-It is much better to launch an app that has only a few features but does them extremely well, than an app that has loads of poor features.
-An app full of bugs and glitches will only result in a poor user experience and damage your brand reputation forever.
+It is much better to launch an app that has only a few features but does them extremely well, rather than an app that has loads of poorly built features.
+An app full of bugs and glitches will only result in your user having a poor experience and will damage your brand’s reputation forever.
 Start off small and obtain a loyal group of active users to begin with.
-Once you have successfully managed this you can begin to capture user feedback and update your app with new and improved features as you go along.
+Once you successfully manage to do this, you can begin to capture user feedback and update your app with new and improved features as you go along.

 App store optimisation (ASO)

-Marketing is great for driving users to download your app during the initial launch, but for long-term, organic growth it’s important to optimise for the App Store.
+Marketing is a great way to drive users to download your app during the initial launch, but for long-term, organic growth, it’s important to optimise for the App Store.

 Start marketing early

-Having a well thought out marketing strategy is essential for getting the word out there about your new app.
+Having a well thought out marketing strategy Having a well thought out marketing strategy is essential for getting the word out about your new app.
 But don’t wait until the week before you launch.
 Once you have the core features of your app nailed you should start brainstorming ways to get the message out there.
 Building hype drives excitement, and having a list of people ready to download your app on launch day will help bump you up to the top of the App Store on launch day.
 Some of the most effective ways to build hype is with a teaser website, social media (either paid or organic), email marketing and blogging.

 Get user reviews